- The Microsoft Office Access error in loading DLL usually occurs when users try to import text or spreadsheets into a wizard.

 - Thereafter, the software displays a preview of the displayed file.
 Click Save Database to select a path to save file at.

-Those are some of the more probable fixes for the Error in loading DLL error.
+Those are some of the more probable fixes for the error in loading DLL on Microsoft Access.
 With that error fixed, Access users can then utilize the application’s wizards for their databases.